 A manual on the functioning of the application is available (see pdf file below).
-Below, you will find some remarks and forms you will need when starting the application (which can be downloaded below) necessary to start working with the application:
+Hereafter, you will find some remarks and forms (which can be downloaded below) necessary to start working with the application:

 For safety reasons, every user must register before using the application for the first time.
 A new account can be created on the access screen of the application.

-Next, the first user of an enterprise has to submit an access application by e-mail to the Plant Protection Products and Fertilisers Unit by means of the form ‘Creating a local manager’.
+Next, the first user of an enterprise has to submit an access application by e-mail to the Plant Protection Products and Fertilising Products department by means of the form ‘Creating a local manager’.
 That person will be designated as local manager of his enterprise.
 He will grant his colleagues access to the application.
 The form ‘Modifying a local manager’ has to be sent by e-mail as the occasion arises.

 Once the access rights have been granted, every user can apply for derogations/authorisations and manage derogations/authorisations that have already been delivered.

 An enterprise can designate a consultant to submit the applications for its products.
 That authority can either be delegated through the application or by e-mailing the form ‘Delegation to a consultant’ to our Unit.

 One of the prerequisites to authorize a plant protection product (PPP) is that potential residues in food and feed resulting from the intended use of the PPP are covered by EU Maximum Residue Limits (EU MRLs).